 The optimization problem in \eqref{minMDL} involves huge amount of combinatorial search for the best change-points configuration and thus is computationally intensive.
 Various searching algorithms have been proposed in the literature for this optimization problem.

 In general, the searching algorithms can be classified as stochastic or deterministic.
 Stochastic methods such as genetic algorithm \citep{Davis2006} require large scale simulation and give simulation-dependent solutions.
-Among the deterministic methods, the optimal partitioning \citep{Jackson2005}, which uses dynamic programming to simplify the exhaustive search on all possible choices, can still be computationally intensive for large datasets.
+Among deterministic methods, optimal partitioning \citep{Jackson2005}, which uses dynamic programming to simplify exhaustive search, can still be computationally intensive for large datasets.
 Recently, pruning-based dynamic programming algorithms \citep{Killick2012,Maidstone2017} are proposed to obtain exact optimization solution by discarding some unnecessary change-point configurations in dynamic programming.

 In particular, the pruned exact linear time (\textsc{PELT}) algorithm proposed by \cite{Killick2012} is a modified dynamic programming algorithm that solves the minimization problem of the form